 On 27th April evening and 28th April morning meditations and even on the night of 27th April before I fell asleep, I had a strange experience.
 After shutting my eyes, immediately I was in a very fast moving automobile which was racing on an unending road.
 This went on for a few seconds until I was in a dizzy like state.
 Strangely I was applying my force to surge the vehicle ahead as far as it was possible and I was using my force so that the vehicle should not stop.

 - I used to go to my paternal ancestral house years ago in holidays and I can recall incidents and episodes of time when I was three years or little older than that.
-We used to have great fun with my cousins and siblings by going up and down the stairs, railings and ramps.
-The house was very big and airy.
+We used to have great fun with cousins and siblings by going up and down the stairs, railings and ramps.
+The house was very big and breezy.
 The rooms and kitchen were on first floor while the ground floor was used for other purposes.
-I had heard from my grandmother once upon a time we used to have a horse carriage and my father used to have his own horse when he was a young man.
+I had heard from my grandmother that once upon a time we used to have a horse carriage and my father used to have his own horse to ride when he was a young man.

 The stairs were many and I remember running up the house stairs faster than my capacity like the ‘big people’ did.
 I used all my strength to reach up faster than others.